 Unless you live in a big city like NYC, Chicago or San Francisco, you need a car to travel pretty much anywhere in the US.
 Americans are used to driving every day and therefore visitors have to adapt.
-Is it possible to travel to California without a car?
+Is it possible to visit California without a car?

-In California, everyone had a car and my friends couldn’t imagine how can I live without a car.
-But, the need is a mother of creativity: I had to find the way to travel in and outside cities by bus and train, and to my surprise it was easily manageable thanks to buses and trains.
+In California, everyone had a car and my friends couldn’t imagine how could I live without a vehicle.
+But, the need is a mother of creativity: I had to find a way to travel in and outside cities by bus and train, and to my surprise, it was manageable thanks to buses and trains.

-For example, the cost of a bus ticket from San Diego to Los Angeles is approx. $15-20 while the train is slightly more expensive and comes to around $40.
-If you’re taking a public bus from home to the bus station, or even Uber, the cost is still cheaper than renting a car with all the extras, toll fees, gas and even more for dropping the car in another location.
+For example, the cost of a bus ticket from San Diego to Los Angeles is approx. $15-20 while the train is slightly more expensive and comes to around $45.
+If you’re taking a public bus from home to the bus station, or even Uber, the cost is still cheaper than renting a car with all the extras, toll fees, gas, and even more for dropping the car in another location.

 While around California it’s still easy to arrange a drop-off in a different city, what if you need to travel from less popular destinations?
 These days you can reach any place by bus or train without having to worry about directions or long hours of driving – just hop on board and relax.
 You sleep or work as many buses and trains offer free wifi.

 I once flew from San Diego to Los Angeles because I had a connection and it took me longer than it normally does by train.
 The train takes only 2.5 hours, and I had to be at the airport early, plus getting in and out of LAX International Airport takes forever.
 It simply wasn’t worth it to me.

 I was forced to drive around many times searching for an empty spot to park my car and I wasn’t always successful.
 And if you somehow find a spot you need to spend an ungodly amount of money for parking.

 Initially, knowing where to get the bus from or which bus company to take was a challenge.
-Unlike in other countries, there’s no one-stop for bus and train timetables and tickets, but instead every company has it’s own site.
+Unlike in other countries, there’s no one-stop for bus and train timetables and tickets, but instead, every company has its own site.
 While the most popular bus line is still Greyhound, I recently discovered that their routes don’t reach less touristy states.
 What then?

-How to visit Los Angeles without a car?
+How to Visit Los Angeles Without a Car?

 When my Californian native friends found out that I was planning on using buses in the city, they looked at me like I was insane.
-Pubic buses are some sort of ‘taboo’ to locals, but let me tell you that they work just fine and there’s nothing to be afraid of!
+Public buses are some sort of ‘taboo’ to locals, but let me tell you that they work just fine and there’s nothing to be afraid of!